mdgriffith/elm-markup/experiements/FIELDS.md

 This approach is actually pretty nice.
 It gives better error messages than  the `Mark.close` version.

-However, the library only provided constructors up to `10`, with no way to extend that number.
+However, the library only provided constructors up to `10`, with no way to extend that number, which seemed arbitrary.